karthikeyadarbha/Python/README.md

 # Python
-This is repo encompass with Python codes covering various technical directions including but not limited to
+This repo encompasses Python codes covering various technical directions including but not limited to
   1.)
 Hands-on project activities implemented part of any MOOC courses 2.)
 Any data analysis project implementations part of visulizations